 One year ago, Microsoft released Windows 8, which was the most dramatic departure yet from previous versions.
 Not only did 8 put a nail in the coffin of the iconic START button, but also it was clearly geared toward mobile users navigating the operating system with a touchscreen.
 We were hoping that Windows 8.1 was a return to the good old days – and to common sense.

-Unless your workforce is primarily using tablets and smartphones, and you were willing to justify the learning curve involved while employees muddled around it, small businesses skipped Windows 8 for the most part.
-And Microsoft understood, if not expected, small business’ unwelcoming arms.
+Unless your workforce is primarily using tablets and smartphones, and you were willing to justify the learning curve involved while employees muddled around it, businesses skipped Windows 8 for the most part.
+And Microsoft understood, if not expected, business’ unwelcoming arms.
 Though Windows 7 was no longer for sale in big box stores, it remained available on commercial workstations purchased through commercial retailers.

-Windows 8.1 slightly lowers the opportunity cost associated with upgrading for small business owners, which is what everyone was looking for (and expecting).
+Windows 8.1 slightly lowers the opportunity cost associated with upgrading for business owners, which is what everyone was looking for (and expecting).
 The latest version doesn’t eliminate mobile vs. desktop and learning curve issues altogether, but 8.1’s functionality and features make it more like 7 than its predecessor.
 For business owners who were waiting to see what 8.1 brings, it’s a step in the right direction but it’s still only halfway there.

 Windows 8.1 does not resurrect the beloved START button.
 The REAL START button.
 Not the fake one rumored to take the user back to the metro interface.
 The START button’s functionality needs to be restored.
 After all, Microsoft has spent nearly two decades building the start button’s menus and users are highly familiar with them.
 The original START button works and shouldn’t be taken away over a little mobile and tablet competition.